San Francisco Bay Area: Sports and recreation

 The Bay Area is also home to numerous minor league franchises.
-In hockey, the San Jose Barracuda play in the American Hockey League and are the top affiliate of the San Jose Sharks, sharing the SAP Center in San Jose.
+In hockey, the San Jose Barracuda play in the American Hockey League and are the top affiliate of the San Jose Sharks, playing at Tech CU Arena in San Jose since 2022, having previously shared the SAP Center with the Sharks after relocating from Worcester, Massachusetts in 2015 where they were known as the Worcester Sharks.
 In baseball, the San Jose Giants are the Low-A affiliate of the San Francisco Giants and play out of San Jose Municipal Stadium in the California League of Minor League Baseball.
 In soccer, the Oakland Roots SC play in the second division of American soccer and moved to the Oakland Coliseum in 2025.
 In the Indoor Football League, the Bay Area Panthers play at the SAP Center.

 Six Bay Area universities are members of NCAA Division I, the highest level of college sports in the U.S. All three football-playing schools are in the Football Bowl Subdivision, the highest level of NCAA college football.
 The California Golden Bears and Stanford Cardinal compete in the Atlantic Coast Conference, and the San Jose State Spartans compete in the Mountain West Conference.
 The Cardinal and Golden Bears are intense rivals, with their football teams competing annually in the Big Game for the Stanford Axe.
 One of the most famous games in the rivalry occurred in 1982, when the Golden Bears defeated the Cardinal on a last-second kickoff return known as "The Play".